H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Cross-Platform/Tools/Cloudfox.md

  - cloudfox aws lambda (Enumerates lambda instances)

  - cloudfox aws secrets (Returns all stored secrets from SecretsManager and SSM (AWS Systems Manager) that are accessible to us)

+ - cloudfox aws env-vars (Returns environmental variables that might have been configured from a lambda instance)